pilgrimstack/workshop-301/0.dev/readme.md

 A bash script to start the environment

-This file contains in the order:
+This file contains, in order:

   * Source the environment variable from ~/credentials file
   * Upload of an ssh public-key